yiting-tsai/yiting-web-academic/content/authors/admin/_index.md

 bio: Yi-Ting is a M2 candidate in Natural Language Processing at IDMC of the University of Lorraine.
 Her research interests include text mining, speech processing and ontology.

 interests:
+- NLP
-- Text mining
+- Text Mining
-- Speech Processing
+- Data Mining
 - Ontology

 education: